greg-raven/Uncommon-Sense/_posts/2021-04-22-freedom-of-speech-is-paramount.md

 ---
-title: 'Freedom of speech is paramount'
+title: "Freedom of speech is paramount"
 layout: post
 categories:
 - speech